GT-ARC/chariot-ml-engine/README.md

 * seaborn-0.9.1 (`pip3 install --user seaborn`)

 #### Running:
 - First, you need to initialize and run a mongo DB on your PC.
-If an example credentials would be: `username: mldb`, `pass: chariot`, `authentication database: admin`, `port: 27017`.
+An example credentials would be: `username: mldb`, `pass: chariot`, `authentication database: admin`, `port: 27017`.

 - In order to run the API, only ChariotCloudAPI.py is needed.
 To run:
 ```